Prokope45/django-tech-blog/README.md

-# django-tech-blog
+# Prokope.io
-This project is my portfolio "tech-blog" where I describe my experiences and lessons from topics in information technology.
-It will be published along with my website, jpaubel.tech, but is programmed in Django where I'll practice CRUD functionality.
-I plan to incorporate a flask webpage for my investment stock analysis tool, and a travel photo gallery.
+This project is my portfolio "tech-blog" where I describe my experiences and lessons from topics in information technology, computer science, and psychology.
+It is hosted at my [website](www.prokope.io), and is programmed in Django where I practice general web-engineering practices.

-TODO:
-* Complete outstanding issues that need development.
-* Incorporate python-stock-analysis project as a webpage of this project.
-* Develop gallery page which shows map of the world where user can select location and observe a series of pictures from that location that I photographed.

 ## Setup
 1. Make setup.sh and runserver.sh executable: `chmod +x setup.sh` then run as `./setup.sh` and `./runserver_debug.sh`